If you’re searching for, life insurance for smokers, I bet you think you won’t be able to find affordable rates!

 This is why I created this handy chart to illustrate how life insurance companies may view your particular circumstances:

-Quit Smoking for 1 Year
+After Quitting Smoking For 1 Year

 Congratulations!
 Most companies will consider you for their Standard non tobacco rates after quitting smoking cigarettes for 1 year.
 However, I know of at least 10 companies who may offer better than standard rates after quitting for 12 months.
 Banner Life claims to offer Standard Plus (one rate class better than standard), as well as Prudential, John Hancock, Protective and six more.
 But wait!
 There are two progressive companies who will consider an offer of Preferred Non Smoker, which are Minnesota Life and Nationwide!
 After only one year of not smoking!
 Pretty good, huh?

-Quit Smoking for 2 Years
+After Quitting Smoking for 2 Years

 Wonderful!
 At the 2 year mark, 6 more carriers will consider an offer of Standard Plus non tobacco, such as American National, Met Life and Voya.
 But more importantly, another 8 join the ranks of those companies offering a possible rating of Preferred non tobacco!
 Remember, the better the rating, the better the pricing!
 As you see, it is vital that you use an independent agent so you will have access to the best carrier for your specific case!

-Quit Smoking for 3 Years
+After Quitting Smoking for 3 Years

 Preferred Plus, yes, I said Preferred Plus, the very best rating an insurance company offers, is potentially available after your 3rd anniversary of smoking cessation, as long as the rest of your health and lifestyle qualifies for that rating!
 At the time of this writing, 5 insurance companies – Banner Life, Lincoln National, Minnesota Life, Mutual of Omaha and North American (if under 70) use this criteria for underwriting!

-Quit Smoking for 5+ Years
+After Quitting Smoking for 5+ Years

 If this is you, every insurance company that I know of will consider you for their best non smoking class, as long as you can qualify for that class otherwise.
 In other words, you can quit reading this article right now!